-Here’s a great metaphor for how to express your love for God.
+Is God real?
+Well, here’s a great metaphor to find that out and to demonstrate how do we show our love for God.
 I recently observed an unrestrained public display of affection by a couple who had just fallen in love.
 They were quite demonstrative, leaning on each other, fawning over each other and frequently kissing each other.
 It made some onlookers feel uncomfortable.
 In the same gathering I noticed a couple who had been married for over 45 years.
 They smiled understandably at the younger couple.
 Maybe the P.D.A. rekindled some past memories.
 The older couple wasn’t touching and showed little outward affection between them.
 Yet no one questioned their love for each other.
 They had been faithful to one another for four decades and were devoted to serving each other.

 Famed radio commentator Paul Harvey once pointed out that love usually goes through three stages.
 First there is romance when the couple wants to be together 24 hours a day and can’t keep their hands off each other.

 As wonderful as it is, romance always fades and gives way to the second stage, which is tolerance.
 Each learns the other has faults, the excitement dwindles and infatuation wears off.
 The couple sits in awkward silence when traveling and learns to put up with each other.

 Later, mature love sets in, or love in the third degree.
 Mutual experiences bond the couple together and they remain committed to one another for a long time.
 They have learned what it means for the two to become one.

 While he was still alive, Harvey pointed out that one of the problems of our shallow society is that people in the tolerance stage think that because romance has faded, their love is over.
 So they jump the fence and try to rediscover romance.
 In reality, they go back to the beginning of the cycle and delay ultimate fulfillment.
 Mature people know that romance, while an exciting phase, is just the beginning.